 When crafting the Georgia (RICO) Racketeer Influenced and Corrupt Organization Act, the legislature used the federal RICO statute as a model.
 The Georgia RICO Act (OCGA 16-14-4), however, has several differences and is much broader than its federal counterpart.
 The two most important differences are that the federal RICO statute requires proof of continuity and an enterprise.
 In contrast, the Georgia RICO Act can be used to prosecute individuals and schemes that have been active for only a short time.

 In civil litigation, RICO is a tool that businesses and individuals who have been victimized can use recover the damages.
-When brining a RICO claim, the parties become private attorneys general and able to recover treble (triple the plaintiff's damages) and often attorneys' fees.
+When bringing a RICO claim, the parties become private attorneys general.
+They are able to recover treble (triple the plaintiff's damages) and often attorneys' fees.

 Unfortunately, the RICO Act has been overused in litigation and often brought in simple breach of contract matters.
 Defending these matters can be difficult and the stakes are high because essentially the defendant is being accused of criminal conduct.